 The consolidated financial statements comprise the results of the Bank and its subsidiaries.
 The following are the principal subsidiaries of the Bank that are consolidated:

-Sr l ownership erests Year of incorporation / Country of No Subsidiary 2019 2018 acquisition incorporation Principal activity 1 Istethmary Sarajevo City Centre - I Limited 93.77% 93.77% 2009 Cayman Islands Investment in real estate 2 Istethmary Al Fareeda B.S.C. (c) 100% 100% 2008 Bahrain Investment in real estate 3 Bahrain Bunny Shares & Securities Co WLL.
-63.10% 63.10% 2012 Bahrain Investment in quick service restaurant business 4 Multifamily Residential Ltd -I ("MR-I") 98.3% 98.3% 2013 Cayman Islands Investment in real estate 5 Multifamily Residential Ltd - II ("MR-II") 98.3% 98.3% 2013 Cayman Islands Investment in real estate 6 IIB Aircraft Lease SPC Limited 100% 100% 2014 Cayman Islands Purchase and lease of aircraft 7 IIB German Property Company Limited 100% 67.41% 2016 Cayman Islands Investment in real estate 8 IIB France Investments Holding BSC (c) 50.57% 50.57% 2016 Bahrain Investment in real estate a) Statement of compliance
+Sr l ownership erests Year of incorporation / Country of No Subsidiary 2020 2019 acquisition incorporation Principal activity 1 Istethmary Sarajevo City Centre - I Limited 93.77% 93.77% 2009 Cayman Islands Investment in real estate 2 Istethmary Al Fareeda B.S.C. (c) 100% 100% 2008 Bahrain Investment in real estate 3 Bahrain Bunny Shares & Securities Co WLL 63.10% 63.10% 2012 Bahrain Investment in quick service restaurant business 4 Multifamily Residential Ltd - I 98.3% 98.3% 2013 Cayman Islands Investment in real estate 5 Multifamily Residential Ltd - II 98.3% 98.3% 2013 Cayman Islands Investment in real estate 6 IIB Aircraft Lease SPC Limited 100% 100% 2014 Cayman Islands Purchase and lease of aircraft 7 IIB German Property Company Limited 100% 100% 2016 Cayman Islands Investment in real estate 8 IIB France Investments Holding BSC (c) - 50.57% 2016 Bahrain Investment in real estate a) Statement of compliance

-The Group (Bank together with subsidiaries referred to as Group) has other special purpose entities (SPE's) holding companies which are set up to supplement the activities of the Group and its principal subsidiaries.
+The Bank (together with its subsidiaries referred to as "Group") has other special purpose entities (SPEs) holding companies which are set up to supplement the activities of the Bank and its principal subsidiaries.